- Make sure

 See more at GitHub App Gateway.

 Note that this is just one way of configuring Brigade to receive inbound connections.
 Brigade itself does not care how traffic is routed to it.
 Those with operational knowledge of Kubernetes may wish to use another method of ingress routing.
+See the Ingress doc for more information.

 Notes for Minikube